piroman99/wp-install/README.md

 bash app_release.sh --domain=youdomain.com --wp-password=youwpadminpass --local=en_US

 after install, please reboot and then open you domain.
-Now you can login to wordpress with login admin and pass - youwpadminpass
+Now you can login to wordpress.

+Use login admin and pass - youwpadminpass

 Please, do not use default password, change it
 ----